Hicalonic/Hicalonic/README.md

 Recently trained Junior Backend Developer with expertise in Java and Spring Boot Mostly.
 Now seeking a new opportunity to launch my career and apply my skills to real-world projects.

 *   🌍  I'm based in Porto, Portugal
-*   🧠  I'm learning JavaScript and React
+*   🧠  I'm improving my Skills in Java and SQL

 ### Skills
 <p align="left">